Establishment and Mandate

 Additional powers, duties and functions under the Act

-To date, the Commission has entered into separate Memoranda of Understanding with the Royal Cayman Islands Police Service and the Financial Reporting Authority.
-In addition, the Commission is a signatory to a Multilateral Memorandum of Understanding by and between the Cayman Islands Monetary Authority, the Royal Cayman Islands Police Service, the Office of the DPP, the Cayman Islands Customs Department, the Cayman Islands Department of Commerce and Investment, and the Registrar of Companies.
+To date, the Commission has entered into separate Memoranda of Understanding with the Royal Cayman Islands Police Service, the Financial Reporting Authority, the Office of the Auditor General, the Office of the Commissioner of Police, the Workforce Opportunities and Residency Cayman Agency and the Ombudsman.
+In addition, the Commission is a signatory to a Multilateral Memorandum of Understanding by and between the Cayman Islands Monetary Authority, the Royal Cayman Islands Police Service, the Office of the DPP, Customs and Border Control, the Cayman Islands Department of Commerce and Investment, the Registrar of Companies, the Financial Reporting Authority, the Cayman Islands Legal Practitioners Association and the Cayman Islands Institute of Professional Accountants.
+There is also a Memorandum of Understanding in relation to Inter-Agency Intelligence Sharing (Financial Crime) among the Commission, the Royal Cayman Islands Police Service, the Financial Reporting Authority and Customs and Border Control.

 Control, Oversight, and Policy Directions